RocketChat/Apps.teams.bridge/docs/admin.md

 - On Rocket.Chat Marketplace, find the Teams Bridge App and install.
 - Navigate to App Admin Page, scroll to APIs, and copy `GET auth endpoint URL`.
 This endpoint URL will be used in following steps.
 If it’s a localhost url, tunnel service such as Ngrok is required to expose the localhost port to the internet.

-### 2. Setup an Azure Active Directory App for your organization
+### 2. Setup an Microsoft Entra ID App for your organization

 - Login to [Microsoft Azure Portal](portal.azure.com) with Microsoft Teams admin account of your organization.
-Find and select `Azure Active Directory` service with the search box.
+Find and select `Microsoft Entra ID` service with the search box.
 - Select `Add` => `App registration`.
 - Give your AAD App a name.
 Select `Accounts in this organizational directory only` for Supported account type.
 Select `Web` as Redirect URI type and paste `GET auth endpoint URL` (copied in previous step) of the TeamsBridge App here as value.
 Click Register to complete the registration.
 - An AAD App will be created after a while.
 Copy `Application (client) ID` and `Directory (tenant) ID` showed on the Overview page.
 Those IDs will be used in following steps.
 Then, select `Certificates & Secret` blade.